giuseppeiacono/OCP-Java-SE-8/io_nio/README.md

 The last two methods above has an ``IOException`` parameter that indicates to the method how to handle some issues.

 ### ``PathMatcher``
 This interface allows to perform match operations on paths.
-The syntax of paths depends on the operating system so we can obtain the path matcher from ``FileSystems`` class, passing a [glob](#globs) as parameter.
+The syntax of paths depends on the operating system so ``FileSystems`` class is in charge of to return the proper path matcher, passing a [glob](#globs) as parameter.
 ```
 PathMatcher pathMatcher = FileSystems.getDefault()
                             .getPathMatcher("glob:*.txt");
 ```
+The class [``PatchMatcherWithGlob``](src/nio/PatchMatcherWithGlob.java) gives an idea of how patch matchers, globs and file visitors work together.

 #### Globs
 **!!!
 They are not regular expressions !!!**